senjokjose/bsb-file-processing-service/README.md

 ### Assumptions
 Things are not dockerized
 File downloading from ftp is not implemented yet.
-Upon receiving a BSB full list file, not verifying against the existing record in database.
-Blindly replace the database with new file.
-This logic can be revisited if needed
+Upon receiving a BSB full list file, we are not verifying against the existing records.
+This logic can be re-visited.